graphql/graphql-scalars/scalars/template-string.md

 "Date - \<the date of the first publication in YYYY-MM-DD format\>"

 This template is meant to be copied and modified.
-This template is meant for Scalars which are based on the built-in String Scalar
+This template is meant for scalars which are based on the built-in String scalar

 **License and Copyright**